hank880907/weeding-robot/readme.md

-# Brifing #
+# Overview #

 Given the gps waypoint, the weeding robot need to do path planning and pass all the waypoint sequentially.
 The accuracy of GPS is about 5 meter, but inorder to not harm the crops, it need to achieve the accuracy of about 5 cm.
 This is achieved by fusing the IMU, odometry, and differential GPS data.

+ROS was used for the project

+# System Requirment #

+Ubuntu 16.04
+ROS kinetic

 # Installation #
 This is the workspace of the weeding robot project.
-Clone this repository to your catkin workspace and install the necessary packages.
+Clone this repository to the catkin workspace code(src) folder and install the necessary packages.

 the packages can be install by: